leakydishes/advanced_algorithms/9P_design_patterns/README.md

 - The feasible region is the shaded areas where all constrains are satisfied, any point of this region represents a combination of  and
 - The level curves (dashed lines) are the objective function values at different levels, the higher the level the greater the objective function values.
 - The optimal solution is the point where the feasible region and highest-level curve touches/ intersects.

-### Optimal solution:
-- It is in the feasible region near 20 and 30 ( ) and between 40 and 60
 - The feasible region is bounded by constraints

 $$